 In her cookbook The Food of Spain, Claudia Roden writes, “Empanadas, large savory pies, are a symbol of Galicia, while empanadillas, small turnovers, are a specialty of the Balearic Islands and Valencia.”
 To which I ask, “Hey, what about Murcia?”
 Both empanadas and empanadillas are specialties here, too!
 Murcia often gets left out like this.

-Yet the empanadas and empanadillas in Murcia are some of the best I have had anywhere, and they are among the foods I crave when I have been away for any length of time.
-The main ingredient that sets the empanada murciana apart from similar pastries in Spain is the sweet pimentón in the dough, lending it a more intriguing flavor and a deep golden hue.
+Yet the empanadas in Murcia are some of the best I’ve had anywhere, and they are among the foods I crave when I’ve been away for any length of time.
+The main ingredient that sets the empanada murciana apart from similar pastries in Spain is the sweet pimentón in the dough, lending it a more intriguing flavor, if you ask me, and a deep golden hue.
 The traditional filling has just three simple ingredients that are pantry staples in Spain: eggs, olive oil-packed tuna and tomate frito, a sweet and jammy tomato sauce.

 This is a recipe for the most basic, traditional version of the empanada murciana.
 Feel free to adapt the filling to your tastes.
 Some people add roasted red peppers and even peas to the mix, for example.
 I like to keep it simple.

 Here’s hoping that by next year we’ll be able to gather again to celebrate the events that make each place unique!
 In the meantime, I’ll be eating my fill of festive foods like the empanada murciana.